Jeremiah-Freeman/Final-Pizza-Project/README.md

 #### By Jeremiah Freeman

-## Description
+## Description/Specs
+    User can order a pizza through the website and have the price displayed.

-1. User visits site and selects what size pizza they want
+1. User visits site and selects what size pizza they want.
     input: large
-    output: large
+    output: radio button large is checked

-2. User then selects what kind of toppings they want.
+2. User selects what kind of toppings they want.
     input: vegan cheese, vegan meatlovers
-    output: vegan cheese, vegan meatlovers
+    output: vegan cheese, vegan meatlovers is checked

-3. user then clicks submit button and price is displayed
+3. user then clicks submit button and price is displayed.

 ## Setup/Installation Requirements